CUSTOMER EXPERIENCE

 “Having everything in one place is a game changer,” says Rachel Fagan, VP of marketing at Happy Wax.
 “Everything is just so much more tailored to the customer, which then increases loyalty, increases purchase frequency, and will also affect our lifetime value.”

 Ecommerce brands need a CRM built to handle the volume of data, transactions, and personalization needed to deliver a stellar experience at every stage of the customer journey.
-Klaviyo B2C CRM is the first and only CRM built specifically for consumer brands.
+Klaviyo B2C CRM is the CRM built specifically for consumer brands.

 What is a B2C CRM?